 Repair the roof or replace it is an important question that plagues homeowners.
-We have a fair share of customers ask why their roof just can't be repaired either due to timing or funding.
-Keeping in mind the issue, Beantown Home Improvements has come up with a few pointers for homeowners to help decide between a roof repair and complete replacement.
+We have a fair share of customers ask why their roof just can’t be repaired either due to timing or funding.
+Keeping in mind the issue, Beantown Home Improvements has come up with a few pointers for homeowners to help decide between a roof repair and a complete replacement.

 Roof Repair or Replace: Can’t It just be repaired?